Richard Almeida: Career

 In November 2014, Almeida signed a three-year contract extension with Qarabağ, keeping him at the club till the Summer of 2018.
 On 24 May 2018, Qarabağ announced that Almeida had been released by the club following expiration of his contract.

 On 4 July 2018, Almeida signed contract with FC Astana.

 On 21 January 2020, Almeida signed contract with Baniyas Club on a season-long deal.

 On 26 October 2020, Zira announced the signing of Almeida on a contract until the end of the season.

 On 3 August 2021, Qarabağ announced the return of Almeida on a one-year contract.
+On 3 June 2024, Almeida extended his contract with Qarabağ for an additional year, keeping him at the club until the summer of 2025.
+On 11 February 2025, Qarabağ announced that the contract with Almeida was mutually terminated.